DuxfordSBD/duxfordsbd.github.io/_posts/news/2014-09-02-under-a-week-to-go.md

 ---
-teaser: "The second ever Duxford Soap Box Derby is nearly here"
+teaser: "The second ever Duxford Soap Box Derby is nearly here."
 title: Under a week to go!
 description:
 layout: page